What is ALS (amyotrophic lateral sclerosis)?

 Clarification of other causes

-In order to make a diagnosis of ALS, other diseases with similar symptoms (differential diagnoses) must first be ruled out.
+In order to make a diagnosis of ALS, other diseases with similar symptoms (differential diagnoses) must first be excluded.
 This may require further investigation.
 Some examples:

 - Magneticresonance imaging (MRI) can be used to obtain detailed images of the brain and spinal cord.
 This reveals whether a tumor or an inflammatory disease of the central nervous system is the cause of the symptoms.